-Lounge spaces facing MLK Drive: Several "glass box" lounges (similar to the one added at Robbins) should be added to the large blank facades of the Engineering buildings lining the southwestern edge of the Case Quad.
-This will provide greater transparency, visual interest and illumination to this line of buildings, as well as add breakout lounges and meeting spaces.
-This is a fairly economical way of achieving many of the goals of the Campus Master Plan for Case Quad (improved front door, greater security through eyes on the park, etc.).

-Parking lot between Crawford and Amasa Stone Chapel: This lot should remain to provide the chapel and Adelbert Hall with convenient parking.
-However, it should be reduced and restructured to be less visible and allow the creation of a more significant pedestrian and bicycle path linking Case Quad with Euclid Avenue and beyond.
+Lounge spaces facing MLK Drive: Several "glass box" lounges Veale Parking Garage: The design of this building's ground level, (similar to the one added at Robbins) should be added to the large as well as the high volume of vehicle movements around its base, blank facades of the Engineering buildings lining the southwestern obstruct and endanger pedestrian traffic between SRV and Case edge of the Case Quad.
+This will provide greater transparency, Quad/Van Horn Field.
+Possible improvements are limited, but visual interest and illumination to this line of buildings, as well important.
+Improving the tenuous links to the SRV would more as add breakout lounges and meeting spaces.
+This is a fairly strongly bind it to the rest of campus.
+The plan proposes a landeconomical way of achieving many of the goals of the Campus bridge structure wrapped around the base of the garage, providing a safer pedestrian zone isolated from vehicular traffic.
+This and Master Plan for Case Quad (improved front door, greater security through eyes on the park, etc.). other possible solutions need to be studied in greater detail.
+The drop-off circle adjacent to the garage and One To One Fitness should also be studied for ways to improve pedestrian safety and Parking lot between Crawford and Amasa Stone Chapel: This lot should remain to provide the chapel and Adelbert Hall offer refuge and shelter to people waiting for pick up by vehicles. with convenient parking.
+However, it should be reduced and This point is a campus gateway, and should be treated as such.

-Veale Athletic Center Modifications: The Veale Athletic Center creates a virtual dead-end to pedestrian traffic between the RTA bus station, the Cedar-University Circle Rapid station and the Case Quad.
+Veale Athletic Center Modifications: The Veale Athletic Center creates a virtual dead-end to pedestrian traffic between the RTA bus station, the Cedar-University Circle Rapid station and the Case Ouad.
 With alterations and additions, the Veale Athletic Center can continue to function as a secure athletic facility at the Case Quad level and above, with an outdoor staircase bringing pedestrians under a bridge to the Case Quad.
 This transformation creates a major campus gateway and welcoming front door at Sears think[box].